jim-collier/x9git/project/backlog.md

 		- Fixed: all three, in the moved text.

 #### Done - Features and enhancements

+- ✅ `identity` is now `whoami`, and its help line says what it shows.
+	- The command is a question, and the old name was a noun.
+Every shell already has a `whoami` that means this.
+	- `who` and `identity` both still work, permanently.
+Those were the two names held back when the command was added.
+	- The help line was "Who commands here act as: ..." - a sentence fragment where every other line starts with a verb.
+Now "Show account, ssh key, commit author, git host login."
+	- The block it prints is still the identity block; only the command changed.

 - ✅ The account diagnostic answers its own questions, and offers the fix as a command.
 	- Read on a real Gitea repo, the block raised more questions than it settled: `'t00mietum-gitea' - no token applied` never said what token, applied to what, or what that string even was, and "that account doesn't say which forge it is for" used a word for people who already knew the answer.